 President Gordon B. Hinckley testified of the Resurrection, saying:

-We here tonight have the honor and the obligation through revelation to bear witness that Jesus literally came forth from the tomb.
-Our teaching should be permeated with this eternal fact.
+We have the honor and the obligation through revelation to bear witness that Jesus literally came forth from the tomb.
+Our teaching should be filled with this eternal fact.
 Ours is the joyful burden of standing as His witnesses in our day and time.

 I add my testimony to those of the prophets.
 God has made known to me in an unmistakable way that He lives and that His Beloved Son, Jesus Christ, is the Savior of the world and was resurrected to lead all men through that incredible transformation.
 In the name of Jesus Christ, amen.

 Joseph Smith, Teachings of the Prophet Joseph Smith, comp.
 Joseph Fielding Smith (Salt Lake City: Deseret Book, 1976), 121.

 Harold B. Lee, Teachings of Presidents of the Church: Harold B. Lee (Salt Lake City: The Church of Jesus Christ of Latter-day Saints, 2000), 39.

 Bruce R. McConkie, Doctrinal New Testament Commentary, 3 vols.
 (Salt Lake City: Bookcraft, 1971), 1:860.

 Robert J. Matthews, Selected Writings of Robert J. Matthews (Salt Lake City: Deseret Book, 1999), 509.